adapter-hub/adapters/adapter_docs/index.rst

 The section on *Adapter-Hub* describes the fundamentals of the pre-trained adapter repository and how to contribute new adapters.

-Currently, we support the PyTorch versions of all models listed in the *Supported Models* section.
+Currently, we support the PyTorch versions of all models as listed on the `Model Overview <model_overview.html>`_ page.

 .. toctree::
    :maxdepth: 2